Aaron-yay/Python-Exploratory/README.md

 From here, I've observed that the peak at 2020 is incredibly high.
 I think we can even consider it the 'golden age' of pop songs.

 #### Tracks-Per-Month-
 Similar to finding the number of tracks per year, the same approach is taken for finding the tracks per month.
 Finding their frequency and then getting turning it into its own data frame.
+Also, I looked up online on how to convert numerical months to their actual names and I was genuinely surprised there was a function for it, which is the to_datetime and month_name function.
+That lead to:
 ```
 trackpermonth = a['released_month'].value_counts()
 trackframe = trackpermonth.reset_index()